test-kitchen/test-kitchen/docs/source/getting-started/creating-cookbook.md

 $ cd git-cookbook
 ~~~

+Note that the directory doesn't matter to Test Kitchen so feel free to call this directory `git`, `chef-git`, `chef-git-cookbook`, or `fuzzypants_git`.

 Next we need a [metadata.rb](http://docs.opscode.com/config_rb_metadata.html) file so that various Chef-aware tooling can understand our cookbook.
 Test Kitchen is no different and there are minimally only 2 things that Test Kitchen cares about: cookbook **name** and cookbook **version** attributes.
 Use your favorite text editor and create a file called `metadata.rb` with the following: